What if we killed all the mosquitoes?

 Reading this reminded me of my own illness with malaria at the end of summer.

 A few weeks before my Kenya visit I was in Fort Worth, TX.
 This was at the height of the West Nile virus outbreak that killed dozens of people.
-At the time the health authorities in the Dallas-Fort Worth area were in the middle of spraying the area to kill all the vectors (mosquitoes).
+At the time health authorities in the Dallas-Fort Worth area were in the middle of spraying the area to kill all the vectors (mosquitoes).
 My girlfriend reminded me of the fact that as recent as when her parents were growing up in Grand Prairie, TX much of the American South still had to be sprayed regularly (with DDT) to get rid of disease-bearing mosquitoes.

 The reason I recounted these stories is to illustrate the fact that there is an alternative to pouring tons on money on vaccine research or bed nets.
 Yes, these may result in cool scientific discoveries or provide excellent opportunities for social scientists to get published on their RCT findings.
 But the reality is that millions of people are still dying.